-Follow these instructions for the installation of wholebuilding exhaust ventilation:
+Follow these instructions for the installation of whole-building exhaust ventilation:

 - 1. Install fans in bathrooms or kitchen when practical to reduce overall flow rate when following alternate compliance for local exhaust requirements. - 2.
 In-line exhaust fans may be installed in a remote location such as the attic or basement.
 Ducting can be installed to one or two intake locations and then terminated to the outdoors.
 One option is to use the existing ceiling exhaust as an intake location after removing the fan assembly from the housing.
 This option avoids cutting new holes in ceilings. - 3.
+Install exhaust fans in basements as an alternative to avoid disturbing existing insulation in attics or to avoid cutting/drilling through lead- and/or asbestos-containing surfaces.
+CAUTION: The rate of flow may be higher as compared to a fan installed in a bathroom that will also meet local exhaust requirements.
+Exhaust fans in basements will cause higher depressurization levels that may cause spillage in natural drafting venting systems. - 4.
 Install fans with built-in controls or install a separate control to allow for the adjusting of the flow rate and frequency-of-operation as needed.
-Label all controls. - 4.
+Label all controls. - 5.
 Install a service or shut-off switch if not an integral part of the fan control.
-Label all controls. - Measure the flow rate of the installed exhaust ventilation and record on Diagnostic Workbook.
+Label all controls. - 6.
+Measure the flow rate of the installed exhaust ventilation and record on Diagnostic Workbook.
 Record the highest flow rate in the exhaust fan section.
-Record the continuous or intermittent rate in the ventilation section. - 6.
+Record the continuous or intermittent rate in the ventilation section. - 7.
 Adjust the controls to provide the required flow rate at a continuous rate.
 Adjust controls for frequency-of-operation when operating intermittently.
-Intermittent operation should occur at least once in every three-hour time period. - 7.
+Intermittent operation should occur at least once in every three-hour time period. - 8.
 Calculate intermittent operation using this formula: required flow / rate measured flow rate x 60.
 The result is the number of minutes per hour the ventilation should operate.
 The Diagnostic Workbook will assist installers in setting operational controls.